Sangeeta-vishwakarma/testrepo/README.md

 This repository contains the projects I've done during my learning of data science course from coursera.
-In this project you'll find different tools and techniques used on SpaceX data in order to gathering and cleaning of data, analyse and visualize.
+In this project you'll find different tools and techniques used on SpaceX data in order to gather, clean, analyse and visualize the data in better format.